Homeownership in the United States

-The home-ownership rate in the United States is the percentage of homes that are owned by their occupants.
-In 2009, it remained similar to that in some other post-industrial nations with 67.4% of all occupied housing units being occupied by the unit's owner.
-Home-ownership rates vary depending on demographic characteristics of households such as ethnicity, race, type of household as well as location and type of settlement.
-In 2018, home-ownership dropped to a lower rate than it was in 1994, with a rate of 64.2%.
+The homeownership rate in the United States is the percentage of households that are owner-occupied.
+U.S. homeownership rates vary depending on a household's demographic characteristics, such as ethnicity, race, location, type of household, and type of settlement.
+At the start of 2025, the seasonally adjusted U.S. homeownership rate was 65.2%, down from 67.1% in 2000.
+By comparison, the European Union homeownership rate stood at 69% as of 2022.

-Since 1960, the home-ownership rate in the United States has remained relatively stable.
-It has decreased 1.0% since 1960, when 65.2% of American households owned their own home.
-Additionally, homeowner equity has fallen steadily since World War II and is now less than 50% of the value of homes on average.
-Home-ownership was most common in rural areas and suburbs, with three quarters of suburban households being homeowners.
-Among the country's regions, the Midwestern United States had the highest home-ownership rate and the Western United States had the lowest.
-Recent research has examined the decline in home-ownership rates among households with "heads" aged 25 to 44 years.
-The rates fell substantially between 1980 and 2000, and recovered only partially during the United States housing bubble of the early 2000s.
-This research indicates that a trend toward marrying later and the increase in household earnings risk that occurred after 1980 account for a large share of the decline in young home-ownership.
+In recent decades, the U.S. homeownership rate has remained relatively stable—it was at 62.1% in 1960.
+However, homeowner equity has fallen steadily since World War II and is now on average less than 50% of the value of the home.
+The annual U.S. Census Bureau statistics show that homeownership is most common in rural areas and suburbs, with three quarters of suburban households being homeowners.
+Among the country's regions, the Midwest has the highest homeownership rate and the Western U.S. has the lowest.
+The Federal Reserve Bank of Chicago examined the decline in homeownership rates where the "head of household" was 25 to 44 years of age.
+The rates fell substantially between 1980 and 2000, and recovered only partially during the U.S. housing bubble of the early 2000s.
+The research indicated that post-1980 trends toward (a) marrying later, and (b) greater instability in household earnings, accounted for a large share of the decline in young homeownership.

-In general, homeowners in the United States also tend to have higher incomes.
-Households residing in their own home were more likely to be families (as opposed to individuals) than were their tenant counterparts.
-Among racial demographics, White Americans had the country's highest home-ownership rate, while African Americans had the lowest home-ownership rate.
-One study shows that home-ownership rates appear correlated with higher school attainment.
+U.S. homeowners tend to have higher-than-average incomes.
+Owner-occupied households were more likely to be families (as opposed to individuals) than were their tenant counterparts.
+Among racial demographics, White Americans had the country's highest homeownership rate, while African Americans had the lowest rate.
+One study shows that homeownership rates correlated with higher educational attainment.